 To begin with, what operation(s) should we normally associate with M?
 We normally associate addition and multiplication with the natural numbers, but adding monomials does not typically give us another monomial: $x^2 + x^4$ is a polynomial, not a monomial!
-If you look back at Definition 0.10, you'll see that this means the monomials are not closed under addition.
-While that is interesting, we shan't pursue it in this class.
+If you look back at Definition 0.9, you'll see that this means the monomials are not closed under addition.